node-js-libs/cli/README.md

         this.output(lines.sort().join(newline));
     });

-Let's quickly add support for an `-n` switch to use a numeric sort, and a `-r` switch to reverse output
+Let's add support for an `-n` switch to use a numeric sort, and a `-r` switch to reverse output - only 5 extra lines of code (!)

     var cli = require('cli'), options = cli.parse();

     cli.withStdinLines(function(lines, newline) {
-        lines.sort(!options.n ? null : function (a, b) {
+        lines.sort(!options.n ? null : function(a, b) {
             return parseInt(a) > parseInt(b);
         });
         if (options.r) lines.reverse();